Well versed in the world of dogs, Julie Deans has spent a better part of her life studying and living with these special creatures.

 Do you use training collars?

 Yes.
 Not all dogs require the same equipment, however, many dogs benefit enormously from a properly fitted training collar.
-Some of the collars we use frequently and highly recommend are the Herm Sprenger Prong Collars, the Starmark Training Collars, Quick Release Chain Martingale Collars, and some times we run into dogs that work very well on the Easy Walk No-Pull Harnesses.
+Some of the collars we use frequently and highly recommend are the Herm Sprenger Prong Collars, the Starmark Training Collars, Quick Release Chain Martingale Collars, Slip Leads and sometimes we run into dogs that work very well on the Easy Walk No-Pull Harnesses or the Gentle Leader head halter.

 Do you use corrections in your training?